zakimjz/zakimjz.github.io/pages/courses/datamining/assign4.md

 use **numpy.linalg.inv** for your solution, but **CSCI6390** must implement backsolve via backsubstitution on their own without using the inv function.
 See Example 23.4 on how backsolve works.

-After you have computed the weight vector $\mathbf{w}$, you should compute the SSE value for the predictions and also the
+After you have computed the weight vector $\mathbf{w}$, print it, and then compute the SSE value for the predictions and also the
 $R^2$ statistic on the test data, where:
 $$R^2=\frac{TSS−SSE}{TSS}$$
 where TSS is the total scatter of the response variable